How to Extract Subtitles from DVD as SRT File

 3. Locate "DVD Backup" from "Output Profile" dialogue, choose "Clone DVD To Folder" and hit "OK".

 4. Click "RUN" to begin copying DVD to VIDEO_TS folder.
 This could be finished in a matter of minutes.
 Certainly, it also depends on your CPU and DVD driver speed.

 Step 2.
 Extract subtitles from DVD folder

 To begin with, you need to download a DVD subtitle extractor.
-After searching online, we dig out some for you, including SubRip, Jubler, D-subtitler, CCExtractor, SubtitleEdit, Avidemux, DVD SubEdit, VobSub and more.
+After searching online, we dig out some for you, including free SubRip, Jubler, D-subtitler, CCExtractor, SubtitleEdit, Avidemux, DVD SubEdit, VobSub and more.